Choosing a new boiler is a big decision. Our boiler size calculator app is designed to help you find the right boiler best suited for your home.

 - Was there a chance it was working too hard?

-- Or are you updating your boiler as part of a renovation or new build project?
+- Or are you updating your boiler as part of a renovation, an office fit-out or a new build project?

 Therefore are you looking for something more efficient?

 Asking these questions helps set your expectations in order to find exactly what you’re looking for.

 Once you’ve considered all of these things and you know what you expect your boiler to heat, you can look at our boiler sizing guide below.

 There are many complex combi boiler size calculators online that ask for in-depth information and will then provide a free boiler installation quote once they’ve got your contact info – you’ll also find 9 of the most well-known manufacturer’s boiler calculators at the end of the article.

 But that’s not what we’re here to do.
 We’re just here to provide the facts.
 So what is a combi or combination boiler?